-Integrating approaches for improving HEALTH conditions and services, EDUCATION in families, communities, and schools, and ECONOMICS in job skills, workforce development, employment, and individual-and-collective wealth building.
+Integrating approaches for improving health conditions and health services, education in families, communities, and schools, and economics in job skills, workforce development, employment, and individual-and-collective wealth building.

 (443) 529-9935

-Contact Kimya Nuru Dennis for details, price, and scheduling.
+Please contact Dr. Kimya Nuru Dennis for details, pricing, and scheduling.

-Contact Kimya Nuru Dennis for details, price, and scheduling.
+Please contact Dr. Kimya Nuru Dennis for details, pricing, and scheduling.

 Price is per 5 pre-registered attendees.

-We Need H.E.L.P. qualifies for CEU and is designed for medical and health community advocates, medical and health students, and medical and health professionals.
+We Need H.E.L.P. is 2 hours, qualifies for CEU, and is designed for medical and health advocates, students, and professionals.

-Contact Kimya Nuru Dennis for details, price, and scheduling.
+Please contact Dr. Kimya Nuru Dennis for details, pricing, and scheduling.

-Teaching families and communities to develop pedagogy, curriculum, course materials, library content, and 6-month or annual evaluations and assessments.
+This focuses on teaching families and communities how to develop pedagogy, curriculum, course materials, library materials, and 6-month or annual evaluations and assessments.

 Begin with a plan, end with a plan, and schedule follow-up evaluations and assessments.

-Dr. Kimya Nuru Dennis, Ph.D. is a community advocate, sociologist and criminologist, professor, and researcher.
+Dr. Kimya Nuru Dennis, Ph.D. is a sociologist, criminologist, professor, researcher, and community advocate.

-Dr. Dennis's Health-Education-Economics work is local, national, and global collaborative.
+Dr. Dennis's Health-Education-Economics services are local, national, and global collaborative.
+Services contribute to the improvement and evaluation of the following:

 Dr. Kimya Nuru Dennis Health Equity Resume (pdf)